raquo/Laminar/website/docs/documentation.md

 )
 ```

 This will work, but it is inefficient.
-Every time `usersStream` emits a new list of users, Laminar re-creates DOM elements for every single user in the list, and then replaces the old list of elements with this new one.
+Every time `usersStream` emits a new list of users, Laminar re-creates DOM elements for every single user in the list, and then replaces all of the old elements with those new ones.

 This is the kind of situation that virtual DOM was designed to avoid.
 While this pattern is perfectly fine for small lists that don't update often (and assuming you don't care about losing DOM element state such as text in an input box), with larger lists and frequent updates there is a lot of needless work being done.